cerb/cerb.github.io/_docs/automations/triggers/automation.timer.md

 ---
-title: "automation.timer"
+title: automation.timer
 excerpt: automation.timer automations are executed by timers at a future time, or at various intervals.
 They support continuations to pause and resume.
-#social_image_url: /assets/images/search/kata.png
+summary: This page provides detailed information about the "automation.timer" feature in Cerb, which allows automations to be executed at a future time or at various intervals using timers.
+It explains how these automations can pause and resume between executions through continuations.
+The page outlines the process of selecting an automation using events KATA on the first invocation and describes the input and output structures, including custom input values and the conditions for pausing (await) and concluding (return) the automation.
+It also details how the timer is rescheduled based on whether it has a recurring schedule or is a one-shot timer.
 permalink: /docs/automations/triggers/automation.timer/
 toc:
   title: automation.timer
   expand: Automations
 jumbotron:
   title: automation.timer
-  tagline:
+  tagline: ~
   breadcrumbs:
-  -
-    label: Docs &raquo;
+  - label: Docs &raquo;
     url: /docs/home/
-  -
-    label: Automations &raquo;
+  - label: Automations &raquo;
     url: /docs/automations/
-  -
-    label: Triggers &raquo;
+  - label: Triggers &raquo;
     url: /docs/automations/#triggers
 ---